Samuel Nnamani

-Samuel Onyedikachuwu Nnamani (born 3 June 1995) is a Nigerian professional footballer who plays as forward for Swedish side Nordic United.
+Samuel Onyedikachukwu Nnamani (born 3 June 1995) is a Nigerian professional footballer who plays as forward for Swedish club Assyriska FF.

 Career

 Nnamani arrived in Serbia in 2014, and joined Sloga Petrovac na Mlavi, but he didn't get a chance in official match.
 In winter break off-season 2014–15, he signed with Jagodina.
 He made his professional debut for Jagodina in Serbian SuperLiga on 7 March 2015 against Radnički Niš.